 - Feature Store: A Feature Store allows for faster development of machine learning features.
 By storing all calculations of features (hence the name feature store), most of the features will be pre-calculated when they are needed, allowing for a much faster serving time.
 This will in turn enable the data scientists to pick and choose features for their development of models, on the fly, instead of waiting hours or days for a data set to be calculated, resulting in the data scientist being more creative.
 Also, the end-user of the feature store should not have to be concerned whether the feature should be used for training a model, for batch prediction or for online prediction.

-- Reporting Framework: A Reporting Framework allows for a systematic way to follow up on targets via standardized business metrics specific to your industry.
-The reporting framework is best utilized together with your existing BI-tool for visualization and machine learning- and the A/B-testing framework for automatic follow up on tests and model performance.
-A good reporting framework also utilizes augmented analytics in order to describe why a metric has changed, and not only that it has.
+- Reporting Framework: A Reporting Framework allows for a systematic way to follow up on targets via standardised business metrics specific to your industry.
+The reporting framework is best utilised together with your existing BI-tool for visualisation and machine learning- and the A/B-testing framework for automatic follow up on tests and model performance.
+A good reporting framework also utilises augmented analytics in order to describe why a metric has changed, and not only that it has.

 “Consistently measuring and reporting on the business value of analytics and AI assets remains a challenge.
 This requires monitoring of analytics and AI assets throughout their life cycle, not only from their development stages to their production environments, but also through the various stages of their integration.” – Gartner 2021

 In summary, operations for data & analytics is not a can that should be kicked down the road.
-If your organization wants a competitive advantage by utilizing analytics and AI, investing in operations and the necessary tools is a necessity in order to increase your market position.
+If your organisation wants a competitive advantage by utilising analytics and AI, investing in operations and the necessary tools is a necessity in order to increase your market position.